|

 Our wranglers will take you with them (if you want to go) to bring in the horse rumuda on one of these peaceful mornings.
 If you want to ride, then ask Mike to put your name on the list early.
 This is one of the first most memorable experiences we share with our guest during their stay at the ranch.

 Any ranch week may include: branding, vaccinating, roping, mini-veterinary needs, wrangling the cavvy, holding herd, salting, fencing, rotating pastures, bull gathering, weaning calves, pregnancy testing cows, weaning colts, working mare bands, occasional horse drives and rounding up strays.
 Each activity depends on the time of year you decide to join us.
 Generally, ranch weeks include several of the activities listed above.
-You can be sure that you will be able to push a lot of cattle!
-Roping instruction and riding hints are part of our Cowboy School on Monday mornings.
-We want everyone to try their hand at roping and improve their riding skills.

 Working Ranch Suitable for riders over 210 lbs